-- A counteroffer8, a response that varies the terms of an offer, is a rejection.
+A counteroffer, a response that varies the terms of an offer, is a rejection.
 Jones offers Smith a small parcel of land for \$10,000 and says the offer will remain open for one month.
 Smith responds ten days later, saying he will pay \$5,000.
 Jones's original offer has thereby been rejected.
 If Jones now declines Smith's counteroffer, may Smith bind Jones to his original offer by agreeing to pay the full \$10,000?
 He may not, because once an original offer is rejected, all the terms lapse.
+However, an inquiry by Smith as to whether Jones would consider taking less is not a counteroffer and would not terminate the offer.

-However, an - 6.
-A UCC option made in writing and signed by a merchant, promising to keep an offer open; needs no consideration. - 7.
+- 6. A UCC option made in writing and signed by a merchant, promising to keep an offer open; needs no consideration. - 7.
 A manifestation of refusal to agree to the terms of an offer. - 8.
 A response to an offer that changes its terms.